-Where in the world are nicotine pouches allowed?
+Where in the world are nic pouches allowed?

 Can you use nicotine pouches when travelling?

 Absolutely!
 Nicotine pouches are generally acceptable in public and private spaces throughout the UK, such as stores and streets.
-It is advisable to verify with each airline, but currently, they’re useable on flights and in UK airports.
 You can use them on trains, subways, and buses as well.
-The only time you might run into trouble is what to do afterwards, make sure you don’t litter!
-There’s a small compartment on every pack that you can use to store them if there’s no bin around.
+The only time you might run into trouble is what to do afterwards, make sure you don't litter!
+There's a small compartment on every pack that you can use to store them if there's no bin around.

 Are nicotine pouches illegal in other countries?